wearefine/fae/docs/index.md

 end
 ```

-NOTE: This is different than the official documentation where you call `expose` in a block.
-However, the above method fixes an annoying development mode bug.
-See: https://github.com/joecorcoran/judge/issues/24#issuecomment-64962861.

 ## Image and File Associations

 Fae provides models for images and files: `Fae::Image` and `Fae::File` respectively.
 These models come with their own attributes, validations and uploaders and can be polymorphically associated to your application models.